mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 An implementation of the API should also be capable of handling other errors not defined above as the request could potentially be routed through proxy servers.

 As all requests in the API are asynchronous, additional HTTP error codes for server errors (error codes starting with 5*xx*21 that are *not* defined in [Table 3](#table-3)) are not used by the API itself.
-Any error on the server during actual processing of a request will be sent as part of an error callback to the client (see [Section 9.2](#9.2-error-in-server During Processing of Request)).
+Any error on the server during actual processing of a request will be sent as part of an error callback to the client (see [Section 9.2](#92-error-in-server-during-processing-of-request)).

 #### 3.2.4.1 Error Information in HTTP Response

-In addition to the HTTP response code, all HTTP error responses (4*xx* and 5*xx* status codes) can optionally contain an **ErrorInformation** element, defined in [Section 7.4.2](#742-errorinformation) This element should be used to give more detailed information to the client if possible.
+In addition to the HTTP response code, all HTTP error responses (4*xx* and 5*xx* status codes) can optionally contain an **ErrorInformation** element, defined in [Section 7.4.2](#742-errorinformation).
+This element should be used to give more detailed information to the client if possible.

 #### 3.2.5 Idempotent Services in Server